 If you or someone you love has ever been involved in an automobile accident, you are probably well aware that the experience can be quite traumatic, particularly if you or your passengers sustained injuries.
 Many accident victims have a number of questions and concerns after a collision, especially if it was their first accident.
-That said, Naples auto accident attorneys like Ryan Kuhl of the Kelleher Firm can provide answers to some of the more commonly-asked auto accident questions.
+That said, Naples auto accident Attorney, Ryan Kuhl, can provide answers to some of the more commonly-asked auto accident questions.

 I Was Just Involved in a Car Accident.
 What Do I Do Next?

 Your first concern after an accident should be to make sure that you, your passengers and anyone else involved in the accident are attended to by emergency medical personnel (if anyone has sustained injuries).
 Even if you do not believe your injuries are serious, it is important for you to seek medical attention to ensure a medical record is made (in case litigation becomes necessary later).
 Be sure to contact the authorities as soon as possible as well.

 If your injuries are not serious, you should take pictures of the accident scene, any damage to your automobile and surrounding property and your injuries (if visible).
 Doing so will be extremely helpful from an investigative standpoint if the vehicles are moved or if a dispute arises with respect to your injuries or the accident itself.

 And finally, contact your insurance company to advise them of the accident, but do not provide any recorded statements, admit guilt or discuss the incident with anyone else (other than law enforcement) until you’ve spoken with an attorney.

 There are a number of factors that must be considered when trying to determine how much your accident case may be worth.
 For instance, the attorney handling your case will need to know more about the exact nature of your injuries, whether you needed surgery at the time of the accident or will need it later and whether or not you still have unpaid medical bills.